sachsmc/eventglm/cran-comments.md

-This is a resubmission that includes some new features and bugfixes.
+This is a resubmission that removes an invalid URL from the README.

-Test environments:

-- Win builder (release and dev)
-- On Rhub:
-    + Ubuntu 20.04, R-release
-    + Fedora, R-devel
-    + Debian R-devel